roemvaar/cs_notes/docs/linux_kernel/synchronization.md

 ## Semaphores

-Semaphores are sleeping lock.
-The main difference between a spin lock and a semaphore is that spin lock busy wait, i.e., no context switch is needed, and the semaphores sleep while waiting, i.e., context switch is needed.
+Semaphores are sleeping locks.
+The main difference between a spin lock and a semaphore is that spin locks busy wait, i.e., no context switch is needed, and the semaphores sleep while waiting, i.e., context switch is needed.

-## Mutexes
+When a task attempts to acquire a semaphore that is unavailable, the semaphore places the task onto a wait queue and puts the task to sleep.
+When the semaphore becomes available, one of the tasks on the wait queue is awakened so that it can then acquire the semaphore.

+### Counting and Binary Semaphores (Mutex)

+Semaphores allow for an arbitrary number of simultaneous lock holders.
+This value is called the **count**.
+Spin locks permit at most one task to hold the lock at a time.

-A mutex is a type of semaphore with a count of one, it is also known as a binary semaphore.
+The most common value is to allow only one lock holder at a time.
+In this case, it is called a **mutex** (a type of semaphore with a count of one), it is also known as a binary semaphore.

+Alternatively, the count can be initialized to a nonzero value greater than one.
+This is called a **counting** semaphore, and it enables at most count holders of the lock at a time.
+You down a semaphore to acquire it.
+You `up()` a semaphore to release it upon completion of a critical region.

+You can use `down_trylock()` to try to acquire the given semaphore without blocking.